 - 2. Describe the effectiveness of the policies, procedures, or practices to implement the agency's reasonable accommodation program.
-Some examples of an effective program include timely processing requests, timely providing approved accommodations, conducting training for managers and supervisors, and monitoring accommodation requests for trends. - Reoccurring Training throughout FY 2020 Some Bureaus provided reasonable accommodation training to managers and supervisors.
+Some examples of an effective program include timely processing requests, timely providing approved accommodations, conducting training for managers and supervisors, and monitoring accommodation requests for trends. - Reoccurring Training throughout FY 2021 Some Bureaus, including BLM, NPS, and FWS provided reasonable accommodation training to managers and supervisors.
 The training provided managers and supervisors insight into how to recognize a request for reasonable accommodation when plain language was used, to engage in the interactive process, to meet timelines, and to ensure proper documentation throughout the process.
-Reasonable accommodation training is also offered via the DOI Talent Management system. • Community of Practice - The HR Reasonable Accommodation Coordinators and EDI (EEO) communities met monthly to ascertain best practices, discuss sticking points for issuing accommodation solutions, and discussed ways in which to improve the employee experience for people with disabilities and targeted disabilities.
-The collaborative process improved the flow for getting results to accommodation solutions. • Inter-Bureau Expert Team (I-BET) - OHC established an I-BET for the Employment/Special Placement of Persons with Disabilities (PWD) in accordance with the Affirmative Action Plan for PWD and PWTD.
+Reasonable accommodation training is also offered via the DOI Talent Management system.
+Inter-Bureau Expert Team (I-BET) OHC established an I-BET for the Employment/Special Placement of Persons with Disabilities (PWD) in accordance with the Affirmative Action Plan for PWD and PWTD.
 The group met monthly to account for the Departments process towards achieving the hiring goals.
 The Bureaus and Offices engaged in best practices for recruitment, retention, and training.
-I